NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Lantern Strobe.md

 * * *

 **Effect** As you pulse your lantern, your emitters flash erratically, disorienting your opponents that see it.
 Each opponent in a 15-foot cone must attempt a Fortitude check save against your class DC or spell DC (whichever is higher).
-On a failure, the creature is [[Conditions/Dazzled|Dazzled]] for 1 round.
-On a critical failure, the creature is [[Conditions/Blinded|Blinded]] for 1 round and dazzled for the following round.
+On a failure, the creature is [[Dazzled|Dazzled]] for 1 round.
+On a critical failure, the creature is [[Blinded|Blinded]] for 1 round and dazzled for the following round.

 *Source: Pathfinder Howl of the Wild*
 *ORC*